 to obtain copies of Dr. Littleton’s article.

-Lexington Venture Club recognizes Naprogenix as one of the regional, early-stage companies that received funding in 2006.
-Click to see more details on the celebration at here
+January 2007 – Lexington Venture Club recognizes Naprogenix as one of the regional, early-stage companies that received funding in 2006.

 Fall 2006 – Naprogenix was featured in the University of Kentucky College of Agriculture “the Magazine” article titled “Biotechnology – Moving Beyond the Lab”.